salamelek/tradingAIPython/README.txt

 	1) In-sample excellence:
-		We first have to create the stratregy's signal AT EACH BAR: -1 sell, 0 hold, 1 buy I'm guessing that i could use non integer values in case of different tp/sl or position sizes.
+		We first have to create the stratregy's signal AT EACH BAR: -1 sell, 0 hold, 1 buy I'm guessing that I could use non integer values in case of different tp/sl or position sizes.
 Then we compute the strategy's return (close to close) FOR EACH BAR.
 With these granular results we can then really get a nicer approximation of the results.
 This is usually done by checking the profits at each trade, but doing it this way brings up much more information.